Quadtree/LD54/plans/ideas.md

 We are doing large pixel style.
 4x4 pixels on a 1080p screen, so 8x8 pixels on my 4K screen.

 # TODO
-- Advancing from one level to the next
 - Restarting levels
 - Restarting levels on defeat
+- Font, final button graphics
 - Title screen
 - Prevent AI from doubling up their spells
 - Sound